 This requires opening your home or local area network (LAN) to others who are also connected to that network.
-Here is how to connect for Minecraft for mobile devices, Nintendo Switch, PlayStation, Windows or Xbox.
+Here is how to connect to Minecraft for mobile devices, Nintendo Switch, PlayStation, Windows, or Xbox.

 - Each player that wants to join must be connected to the same network.

 - The selected host device must be capable of running a server of the chosen world.